 Protection of privacy in all settings

 Independence Blue Cross has taken numerous steps to see that the personal information of our members is kept confidential and to prevent the unauthorized release of, or access to, this information.
-All employees annually receive training regarding the importance of protecting member information.
+All employees complete annual training regarding the importance of protecting member information.
 All contracted providers are required to maintain confidentiality of member information and records in accordance with applicable laws.

 Access to medical records

 Independence does not maintain members’ medical records.
 The providers who create the records are responsible for maintaining them.
 Members can access and obtain such medical records from providers.
-Independence does maintain records that contain personal health information as it relates to coverage.
-Upon a member’s request, we will provide a summary of any of his or her personally identifiable information maintained by us, such as telephone number, address, etc. At any time, a member may request that we modify, correct, change, or update his or her personally identifiable information that we maintain by contacting us by mail or telephone.
+Independence does maintain designated record sets that contain personal health information as it relates to medical, enrollment, claims and billing records as well as other records that we may use to make decisions about health care benefits.
+Upon a member’s request, we will provide a summary of any of his or her personal information maintained by us, such as telephone number, address, etc. At any time, a member may request that we modify, correct, change, or update his or her personal information that we maintain by contacting us by mail or telephone.

 Inclusion in routine consent